britzl/oceancommotion/README.md

  2. The effect when matching a star fish with a fish (remove all fish of the matched color)
  3. The effect when matching a wrapped fish with a wrapped fish (remove all fish in a radius of 2)
  4. The effect when matching a wrapped fish with a striped fish (remove three rows/columns instead of one)
+ 5. The effect when matching two star fish (remove all candies)
 2. Change the board setup so it generates a board with no matches on start.
 3. Add scoring for various kinds of matches (3 of a kind, 4 of a kind etc)
 4. Prevent illegal moves (that does not lead to a match).
 Deal with any implications of that new mechanic to make sure that the player never gets stuck.